-The first goal of dissemination and exploitation is to spread and embed the project's results.
+The first goal of dissemination and exploitation is to spread projects' results.
 The second goal is to contribute to the implementation and shaping of national and European policies and systems.
-Beneficiaries should develop their own way of achieving this aim.
-To develop ideas for dissemination and exploitation is important for every project funded by the Erasmus+ Programme.
+Beneficiaries should develop their own way of achieving this goal.
+Developping ideas for dissemination and exploitation is important for every project funded by the Erasmus+ Programme.
 However, the type and intensity of dissemination and exploitation activities should be proportional and tailored to particular needs and type of project developed.
-This includes whether the project is process-oriented or aimed to produce tangible deliverables; if it is stand alone or part of a larger initiative; whether is developed by large or small-scale participating organisations, etc. Participating organisations should discuss the aims and objectives of the activities/plan and decide on the best activities and approaches as well as share the tasks among partners taking into account the particular specifics of the project.
+This includes whether the project is process-oriented or aimed at producing tangible deliverables; if it is stand alone or part of a larger initiative; whether it is developed by large or small-scale participating organisations, etc. Participating organisations should discuss the aims and objectives of the activities/plan and decide on the best activities and approaches as well as share the tasks among partners taking into account the particular specifics of the project.

-For structured cooperation projects such as Strategic Partnerships, Knowledge Alliances, Sector Skills Alliances, Sport, Collaborative Partnerships and Capacity Building projects, a good quality dissemination and exploitation plan should include measurable and realistic objectives, adhere to a timetable and provide a resource planning for the activities to be undertaken.
+For structured cooperation projects such as Strategic Partnerships, Knowledge Alliances, Sport, Collaborative Partnerships and Capacity-building projects, a good quality dissemination and exploitation plan should include measurable and realistic objectives, a detailed timetable and provide a resource planning for the activities to be undertaken.
 Involving target groups in activities will also help to maximise the use of the project's results.
-It is important to get the strategy right as this is the main way that will help communicating with the target audiences.
+It is important to set the strategy right from the beginning as this is the main way that will foster communication with the target audiences.
 Such a requirement is not foreseen for mobility projects.
 However, project organisers are invited to communicate the learning outcomes reached by participants in such activities.
 They should also encourage participants to share with others what they have gained from taking part in the mobility activity.
-Another aim is to raise the quality of the Programme by stimulating innovative projects and sharing best practices.
+Finally, the dissemination part of the Programme is also supposed to raise the quality of the Programme by stimulating innovative projects and sharing good practices.

 Communication is a broader concept.
 It includes information and promotion activities to raise awareness and enhance the visibility of the project's activities in addition to the dissemination and exploitation of the project results.
 However, very often it is difficult to make a clear distinction between these areas.
-For this reason it can be more efficient to plan an overall strategy framework covering both fields so as to make the most of the available resources.
+For this reason, planning an overall strategy framework covering both fields can be a more efficient way to make the most of the available resources.
 Dissemination and exploitation of results should form a crucial part of any communication activities taking place during the project's lifetime.